Science!

 Designed from the ground up to meet your needs.

 Most personality assessments follow a familiar path: developed in university labs, validated on college students, then marketed to organizations hoping the research translates.
-PREP took a harder road – starting from the personal and professional realm, gathering data from working professionals and different generations across industries and cultures then working with multiple experts to test what actually predicted performance, personality, and stress.
+PREP took a harder road – developing an assessment with populations who would use it.
+We validating the instrument in the professional, personal, and medical realm, gathering data from working professionals at all levels and different generations across industries and cultures.
+Then working with multiple experts to test what actually predicted performance, personality, and stress.
 From there, refining the instrument based on real outcomes.

-From the beginning, PREP was built to solve real problems—high-stakes hiring decisions, team dysfunction, leadership derailment, and identifying high functioning burnout.
-The questions weren’t “How do these constructs correlate with existing measures?” but “What actually works?”
+From the beginning, PREP was built to help solve real problems—high-stakes hiring decisions, team dysfunction, leadership derailment, and identifying high functioning burnout.
+The questions didn’t stop at “How do these constructs correlate with existing measures?” but “What actually works?”

 That practical focus shaped everything: the 5-minute format (because busy professionals shouldn’t have to sit for 45-minute assessments), the 8th-grade reading level (because your workforce isn’t homogeneous), and the stress metrics (because personality alone doesn’t predict performance under pressure).